nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction [4.03]

-Independent and efficient administration of justice and public confidence in the process is crucial in establishing the rule of law.
+I ndependent and efficient administration of justice and public confidence in the process is crucial in establishing the rule of law.
 However, the public has lost its faith due to the allegations of undue influence, lack of independency and transparency, delays in the process and expensive nature of litigation in the judicial process.
 The National People’s

 Power hopes to rebuild the broken public trust in it by creating an independent, efficient, transparent and affordable judicial system.
+111

 #### Principles [4.03]